4 Reasons Milk Cows (& their Owners) Take Breaks From Milking

 I HATE drying up my milk cows.

 As a breastfeeding mother of 4 children, I associate such separation and grieving with weaning.
 Breastfeeding is such a magical time in life.
-It is more than nourishing, it is life, it is relationship, it is connection.
+It is more than nourishing, it is life, it is a relationship, it is a connection.
 I know not everyone can (or wants to) breastfeed, but if you can, it is an incredible gift you can give to your child.
 It is also pretty good for the mama.
 Because I have such Fairy-Tale-like associations with lactating and babies it makes my heart hurt to dry up cows.
 I know, I’m insane.
 It’s just retching for me to separate a mama cow from her beloved offspring and cease all milk production upon her loins.